 node_modules like this:

-node_modules, symbolic links are created to build the nested
+node_modules, symlinks are created to build the nested dependency graph structure.

 node_modules folder (